michaelshiloh/NetworkEverything/schedule.md

 - Study [my
 	solution](https://github.com/michaelshiloh/resourcesForClasses/tree/master/src/arduinoSketches/threeButtonsToThreeLEDSUDP/bidirectional/transceiver)
-	to the homework assignment and bring any questions to class on Tusday
+	to the homework assignment and bring any questions to class on Thursday

 #### Thursday 21 February 2018 11:50 - 2:30 (tentative)